khangpt2k6/CLION-Setup/README.md

 4. Ensure your newly created Docker toolchain is selected
 5. Click **Create**

-## Step 7: Working with the ROS Workspace

-After setting up your project, you can:

-1. Run `catkin_make` directly from CLion's terminal to build your ROS packages
-2. Edit, build, and debug your ROS code directly in CLion
-3. Execute ROS commands within the Docker container

 ## Step 8: Accessing Container Files in CLion

 1. Open the Services tool window by: